- Foam Roller Ball: The ORB Review

 Features of this Muscle Roller Ball

-Here are some of the things you need to know about this massage ball.
+Here are some of the things you need to know about this popular massage ball.

 Many people find that smaller foam roller balls that are similar in size to a tennis ball are too small.
 They are quite painful to use sometimes because the contact point is too small.
 However, bigger ones aren’t that good either because they don’t really do anything.